Vrishank-Gupta/MSIT/README.md

 ## Implementation :
 Order of Execution is as follows:

-1)Follow these installation guides - Numpy, OpenCV, PyAutoGUI, Dlib, Imutils and install the right versions of the libraries (mentioned above).
+1. Follow these installation guides - Numpy, OpenCV, PyAutoGUI, Dlib, Imutils and install the right versions of the libraries (mentioned above).

-2)Make sure you have the model downloaded.
+2. Make sure you have the model downloaded.
 Read the README.txt file inside the model folder for the link.

-3)python mouse-cursor-control.py
+3. python3 mouse_ctrl.py